 Coaching & Training for Growing Families

-Join licensed Family Paws educator Sara Miles for this live webinar geared toward pet parents with children in Arizona.
+Join licensed Family Paws educator Sara Miles for this live presentation geared toward pet parents with children in Arizona.

 Training Skills | Bringing Baby Home | Success Stations | Types of Supervision | Enrichment | Environmental Management

-This live webinar is held once a month.
+This live presentation is held once a month, location varies.

 Cost is $25 per family.

-This Private Coaching Package is geared toward pet parents that are looking for extra one-on-one help with their pup acclimating to a new baby or toddler on the move.
+This private coaching program is geared toward pet parents that are looking for extra one-on-one help with their pup acclimating to a new baby or toddler on the move.
 Expanded lessons and support, plus an essentials training kit provided at the beginning of your training to make working through challenges a breeze.

 Service area includes Phoenix, Scottsdale, Paradise Valley, Peoria, and surrounding areas.